 Kirkwall has come runner up in the global Seatrade Insider Cruise Port of the Year award.The port was shortlisted against Port Everglades in Miami, which secured...

 Some images of the work at Coplands Dock in Stromness.
 Images supplied by Colin Keldie of K4 Graphics...

-Orkney Marine Services
+Orkney Islands Council Marine Services

-The tides and currents that surround Orkney are now the global focus for marine renewable energy.
-Harnessing this magnificent natural resource as a sunrise industry in these tough economic times is both a challenge that technology developers and stakeholders embrace, and an opportunity for us to redevelop and extend our piers and harbours infrastructure to support this potentially massive industry.
+The tides and currents that surround Orkney are the global focus for marine renewable energy development in the Pentland Firth and Orkney Waters.
+Harnessing this magnificent natural resource as a sunrise industry in these tough economic times is both a challenge those technology developers, stakeholders and the rapidly developing supply chain embrace, and presents an opportunity for Orkney Islands Council Marine Services to redevelop and construct piers and harbours infrastructure to support this potentially massive industry.